mmpcoin-community/mmpcoin/README.md

 - Added peer seeding

 ## License ⚖️
-Bells Core is released under the terms of the MIT license.
+MmpCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [opensource.org](https://opensource.org/licenses/MIT)